skhan75/hyperweave/README.md

 **Contributors**: Open to anyone interested in decentralized technologies

 ## Motivation
 Traditional infrastructures are costly, inflexible, and often centralized, leading to high costs, potential points of failure, and privacy concerns.
 Hyperweave aims to provide a decentralized alternative that is scalable, secure, and community-powered, opening up opportunities for cost-efficient, private, and reliable applications and services worldwide.

 ## What is Hyperweave?
 Hyperweave is a protocol and framework for creating a decentralized network composed of nodes interacting within a 3D mesh structure.
 The protocol supports resilient data distribution, secure peer-to-peer transfers, and high redundancy while enabling a wide range of decentralized applications, from media distribution to IoT device networks.

 ### Key Features

-- **3D Mesh Structure**: Enables efficient data sharing, redundancy, and resilience.
+- **3D Mesh Topology**: Utilizes a three-dimensional coordinate system to organize nodes in layers, enhancing scalability and routing efficiency.
 - **Peer-to-Peer Architecture**: Secure data transfers without centralized servers.
+- **Dynamic Layer Management**: Nodes are added to layers based on availability, with automatic expansion to new layers as needed.
+- **Efficient Neighbor Connections**: Each node maintains connections with immediate neighbors, ensuring robust network connectivity and quick data propagation.
-- **High Fault Tolerance**: Enhanced redundancy through distributed multi-layer connections.
+- **High Fault Tolerance**: Designed to handle high node churn rates without compromising network stability.
-- **Open and Inclusive**: Anyone can join, from individuals to enterprises with large data needs.
+- **Optimized Data Lookup**: Implements efficient algorithms for data storage and retrieval, reducing latency and improving user experience.

 ## Vision and Goals